reifyhealth/specmonstah/README.md

 ```

 The ent db's schema defines ent types.
 It's implemented as a map where
-keys are the ent type names and values are ent type definitions.
-In
+keys are the ent types' names and values are their definitions.
+In the
-the code above, `schema` defines two ent types, `:user` and
+code above, `schema` defines two ent types, `:user` and
 `:todo-list`.
 The ent type definitions include two keys, `:prefix` and
 `:relations`.